Pastor's Desk

 Fr.
 Rosario Oliveira

-PEOPLE WITH DISABILITIES: PILGRIMS OF HOPE
+CHILDREN: PILGRIMS OF HOPE